-Output Columns: Case Control Mode
+Output columns: Case control mode

-Column Description refId Reference sequence ID of this observation. tpl 1-based template position. strand Native sample strand where kinetics were generated. ${\tt 0}$ is the strand of the original FASTA, ${\tt 1}$ is opposite strand from FASTA. base The cognate base at this position in the reference. score Phred-transformed probability value that a kinetic deviation exists at this position. caseMean Mean of normalized case IPDs observed at this position. controlMean Mean of normalized control IPDs observed at this position. caseStd Standard deviation of case IPDs observed at this position. controlStd Standard deviation of control IPDs observed at this position. ipdRatio tMean/modelPrediction. testStatistic T-test statistic. coverage Mean of case and control coverage. controlCoverage Count of valid control IPDs at this position. caseCoverage Count of valid case IPDs at this position.
+Column Description refId Reference sequence ID of this observation. tpl 1-based template position. strand Native sample strand where kinetics were generated. $0$ is the strand of the original FASTA, $1$ is opposite strand from FASTA. base The cognate base at this position in the reference. score Phred-transformed probability value that a kinetic deviation exists at this position. caseMean Mean of normalized case IPDs observed at this position. controlMean Mean of normalized control IPDs observed at this position. caseStd Standard deviation of case IPDs observed at this position. controlStd Standard deviation of control IPDs observed at this position. ipdRatio tMean/modelPrediction. testStatistic T-test statistic. coverage Mean of case and control coverage. controlCoverage Count of valid control IPDs at this position. caseCoverage Count of valid case IPDs at this position.

+isoseq3

-isoseq3 The isoseq3 tool enables analysis and functional characterization of transcript isoforms for sequencing data generated on PacBio instruments.
-The analysis is performed de novo, without a reference genome.
+The isoseq3 tool enables analysis and functional characterization of transcript isoforms for sequencing data generated on PacBio instruments.
+The analysis can be performed de novo, without a reference genome.
+If a reference genome is available, an optional collapse step to produce unique isoform files based on genomic coordinates is available.
+The input to isoseq3 tools should be HiFi (CCS) reads in BAM format.